A Rose Afraid of Thorns

 My lips touch hers and for a moment she’s more awake than I’ve seen in years.
 Her eyes widen, she stares at me as her heart slows, her hands clench at my collar.
 And then those lids slide over her realization and she’s falling back onto the bed.
 The bed bounces along with her long curls.
-I arranged those golden locks to splay around her, like her head is resting in a bed of straw.
+I arranged those golden locks to splay around her like her head is resting on a bed of straw.

 I pull out a handkerchief and wipe the rest of the poison from my lips.
 I’m paranoid and spit.

 “Is it done?” one asks me.
 I can’t really tell the difference between the three.
 I can’t even really see their features clearly, beyond their cloud of magic.
 Their haze sparkles, they’re small, frail, and pointy.
 They have elongated ears and horns, freckles and spots, crowns and claws.
 The fairies are draped in moss, bark and have little streams falling from them into eternity.
 They look like deer that have been stretched into children.

 “Good,” they say in unison.
 They’re a cold species.
 They had invested in Rose the day she was born, given her gifts like beauty, kindness, song, and grace.
 They could have given her a sense of humor, in my opinion.
 Fairies are fascinated by pure beauty, untampered and not yet blooming.
 They’ve been tending to Rose, preparing her for her rule, but I think they’ve ruined her.
 If only she’d listened to me.
 But Rose was drawn to them, to their strangeness.

 The chill of their power and unpredictability trickles a tickle down my spine.